Cunt Toward Enemy

 “He’s alive?”

 He finishes his milk tea and crushes the cup in his hand.
 He’s about to drop it then remembers the cameras.
-It might look tough, rolling up the sleeves kind of deal, or it could come off as nonchalant.
+It might look tough, rolling up the sleeves kind of deal, or it could come off as disrespectful.
 And littering is littering.
 There’s already been enough of that today.
+Sneakers, sole detached like a skin flap.
+A handheld console, translucent purple plastic shattered into rare earth blood minerals.
+A wedding ring, perfectly lodged in a crack of the parking lot, like it was lost for years and years and years.

 His phone buzzes and he almost pisses himself.
 Through the cracked screen, over the wallpaper of him and his mother at Olive Garden, a notification hovers.

-It’s safe for one minute.
+You’re safe for one minute.

 He walks past frozen people sitting on the ground, or standing with aching legs, afraid to even kneel.
 Their eyes follow him.
 Waxwork museum of 21st century parking lot life.
 Authentic explosions included.